PapaAlpaca/SpecialProject/README.md

 4. Select [Add project from disk]
 5. Navigate to your repository and select [Add Project]
 6. Then select the project
+7. Once inside Unity, click on the scene named "Title" in the bottom menu
-7. Once inside Unity, just click the play button near the top-middle of the screen
+8. Then, click on the play button in the middle of the screen.